th2-net/th2-common-j/README.md

   Previously the whole group of messages was dropped if any on them does not match the filter.
   The current behavior is different: only mismatched messages will be dropped.
   It might break code if it relies on previous behavior
++ Retry functionality has been added for event publication
++ Add warning on unconfirmed publications

 ### 3.41.0